 Lives / works between Brooklyn and Mae Wang, Thailand

-My work uses subversive, colorfully patterned objects and maximalist installations to critique State-sanctioned violence in the US.
-Whether tufted rugs, wallpaper, flocked architectural models, collage or artist books, my interdisciplinary practice employs commercial design language to subvert politically charged content.
-By toggling viewers between aesthetic seduction and ethical conflict, I aim to implicate them in the systems I critique.
+My work uses subversive, color-saturated objects and maximalist installations to critique State-sanctioned violence in the United States.
+Whether through tufted rugs, wallpaper, flocked architectural models, collage, or artist books, I appropriate the language of commercial design to smuggle in politically charged content.
+By shifting viewers between aesthetic pleasure and ethical discomfort, I invite them to confront—and recognize their complicity in—the systems I interrogate.